howardc64/mtkHUmrftools/README.md

 ==== Versions

-0.1	Initial proto dev release (macOS only)
+0.1	Initial proto dev release (macOS and Linux only, can use easy online free Linux VMs, directions below)

 ==== Purpose